Phone-GWP-group

 Correx® dividers are an excellent all-round solution for virtually any application.

-Tooling and unit costs are relatively low compared with other options, although you may see additional costs incurred through increased assembly times (compared with some of the other insert options).
+Tooling and unit costs are relatively low compared with other options, though you may incur additional costs due to longer assembly times (compared with some of the other insert options).

-Plastic container dividers are available in various configurations, different colours and even ESD safe (i.e. anti-static) versions.
+Plastic container dividers are available in various configurations, different colours and even ESD-safe (e.g., anti-static) versions.

 A production operative placing an assembled Correx divider set into a tote box